MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

 author: jswymer
 ---
 # Converting to Shared Schema
-Shared schema is a data model that includes tenants and companies.
-Shared schema optimizes the reuse of resources, such as execution plans, memory, and database connections.
+Shared schema is a data model that includes tenants and companies &#8212; optimizing the reuse of resources, such as execution plans, memory, and database connections.

 <!-- alternative
 Shared schema is a data model that shares database resources among tenants and companies.
 Shared schema optimizes the reuse of resources, such as execution plans, memory, and database connections.
 -->

-Shared schema can be used in single tenant or multitenant deployment, although it is especially designed for a multitenant deployment.
-It enables you to have multiple tenants in the same database, where you have access to the states of both the tenants and the database.
-You can individually upgrade tenants to different application versions, which means that in a database, tenants can support different application versions.
+Instead of having company-specific tables for storing business data, companies share the same tables.
+In a multitenant deployment, shared schema enables you to have multiple tenants in the same database.
+Tenants in the database can support different application versions, which means that you can upgrade tenants to application versions individually.

 ## Overview
 To help explain shared schema, let's first look at the conventional [!INCLUDE[navnow_md](includes/navnow_md.md)] data model, which is referred to as *separate schema*.